 Assertions are used to validate functionality, usually through messages by comparing parts of the message (or the entire message) to some expected value.
 Any number of assertions can be added to a test step, each validating some different aspect or content of a response.
 They are very important for testing at the most basic level.
 Using assertions, you can verify that you got the expected result.
 For example, you can verify a proper connection, correct response format, valid data returned, and many other aspects of testing.

-For more information, see About Assertions.
+For more information, see Verifying Results.

-Bandwidth is used in Virt Behavior to simulate the capacity of the network.
+Virtual services use bandwidth settings to simulate the capacity of the network.

 Basic access authorization is a method for an HTTP user agent to provide a username and password when making a request.